 The REIT adopted the Omnibus Equity Incentive Plan (the "Equity Incentive Plan") on December 1, 2020.
 On May 10, 2021 Unitholders passed an ordinary resolution at the REIT's unitholder meeting to approve the Equity Incentive Plan, including any previous grants of award and all unallocated awards issuable thereunder.
-The Equity Incentive Plan provides for awards of Restricted Units ("Rus"), Performance Units ("PUs"), Deferred Trust Units ("DTUs"), and options, each as defined therein.
+The Equity Incentive Plan provides for awards of RUs, Performance Units ("PUs"), DTUs, and options, each as defined therein.
 Awards under the Equity Incentive Plan may be settled by Units issued from treasury or, if so elected by the participant and subject to the approval of the Board, cash measured by the value of the Units on the settlement date.
 Awards earn additional awards for distributions that would otherwise have been payable in cash.
 These additional awards vest on the same basis as the initial award to which they relate.

 Under the Equity Incentive Plan, RUs can be issued to better align the interests of the recipient with the interests of Unitholders and to facilitate the retention of key employees through long term ownership of Units.
-The number of RUs to be awarded to a recipient is equal to (i) the monetary value of the award, (ii) divided by the volume-weighted average closing price of a Unit on the TSX for the five trading days immediately preceding the date of grant.
-RUs are granted at the discretion of the executive team and vest over six years in equal installments.
+The number of RUs to be awarded to a recipient is equal to (i) the monetary value of the award, (ii) divided by the volume-weighted average closing price of a Unit on the Toronto Stock Exchange (the "TSX") for the five trading days immediately preceding the date of grant.
+RUs are granted at the discretion of the executive team, with approval from the Board of Trustees, and vest over six years in equal installments.